-CreaSolv®: a breakthrough waste recycling technology that we want to share
+CreaSolv®: a breakthrough recycling technology we want to share

 Unilever is creating a pilot plant for a radical recycling process that could address the billions of plastic sachets produced by a wide range of industries, including ours.
 Jochen Neubauer, Global Packaging Capability Leader, – Flexibles at Unilever’s R&D Function, describes the CreaSolv® technology – and why, after eight years of investment and development, we want to share it with competitors.